-Awarded the rank of First Tuan (Degree) by The World Kuoshu Federation in July of that same year.
-He was promoted to the rank of Second Tuan (Degree) in July 2010.
-He qualified for promotion to Third Tuan in 2014 but has not sought formal promotion.
+Granted formal permission to teach in 2008, and awarded the rank of First Tuan (Degree) by The World Kuoshu Federation in July of that same year.
+He was promoted to the rank of Second Tuan in July 2010, and qualified for promotion to Third Tuan as of 2014 but has not sought formal promotion.

-Besides teaching Kung fu and Chinese, & American swordsmanship, Andrews regularly participates in the martial arts community performing at tournaments and fundraisers as well as continuing to deepen his knowledge of the martial arts.
-Currently Andrews studies traditional Chinese swordsmanship with Scott M. Rodell, a master of Yangjia Michuan Taijiquan; The Yang Family Hidden Tradition of Taijiquan.
+Besides teaching Kung fu, and Chinese, & American swordsmanship, Andrews regularly engages with the martial arts community performing and participating in tournaments, fundraisers, and seminars to continuing to deepen his knowledge and understanding of the martial arts.